Second moment of the light-cone Siegel transform and applications: Introduction

 \subsection{Application to intrinsic Diophantine approximations on ellipsoids}

 In \cite{KleinbockMerrill2015}, Kleinbock and Merril used dynamical methods to study problems in intrinsic Diophantine approximations on the sphere, that is, the question of how well can one approximate a point on the sphere by rational points on the sphere of a bounded height (where the height of a rational point $\frac{\bm{p}}{q}$ is the denominator $q$ when written in lowest terms).
 Their methods and results were then generalized by Fishman, Kleinbock, Merrill, and Simmons \cite{FishmanKleinbockMerrillSimmons2022} to deal with more general nonsingular rational quadratic hypersurfaces.
 In what follows we give a refined and quantitative version of many of their results.
-To simplify the discussion we present these results for the sphere, but note that similar results holds for general rational ellipsoids.